cysouw/diathesis/text/c13_zumInfinitive.md

 The analysis of the so-called *Funktions­verb­gefüge* has a fifty-years long history in German linguistics [cf. @heine2020 for a survey].
 This term is used to refer to grammaticalised constructions that commonly consist of a light verb with a prepositional phrase, like *zur Verfügung stehen* 'to be available', *in Zorn geraten* 'become enraged' or *in Zweifel ziehen* 'to cast doubt' [@heine2020: 17].
 Syntactically these phrases are strongly lexicalised and, as can be gleaned from the English translations, they are semantically on a par with individual verbs.
 They are widely discussed in the German literature and even the infamous Duden grammar includes an extensive eight-page discussion [@duden2009: 418--425].
 A common distinction is made between basic noun-verb combinations under the heading *Funktions­verb­gefüge mit akkusa­ti­visch angeschloss­enem Verbal­­sub­stan­tiv* [@duden2009: 419] and a combination of a verb with a prepositional phrase under the heading *präpositional an­geschlossene Funktions­verben* [@duden2009: 422].

 There clearly is a lot of similarity between such a prepositional *Funktions­verb­gefüge* and the *Präpositions­in­fi­ni­tiv* as discussed in this chapter.
 The *Funktionsverben* that are typically used in a *Funktions­verb­gefüge* show a lot of overlap with the light verbs that are discussed throughout this book.
-And indeed, the English term 'light verb' has recently been used as a translation of the German term *Funktionsverb* [@fleischhauer2019; @fleischhauer2021; @fleischhauer2021a].
+And indeed, the English term "light verb" has recently been used as a translation of the German term *Funktionsverb* [@fleischhauer2019; @fleischhauer2021; @fleischhauer2021a].
 However, a *Funktions­verb­gefüge* is obviously different in that it includes either (i) a noun (e.g. *Zorn* 'anger'), or (ii) a noun derived from a verb with nominalising derivational morphology (e.g. *Verfügung* 'disposal' from *verfügen* 'to have at one's disposal' + *‑ung*), or (iii) a zero-derived noun (*Zweifel* 'doubt' from *zweifeln* 'to doubt').
 In contrast, the *Präpositions­in­fi­ni­tiv* as discussed in this chapter employs infinitives.

 Of course, as explained above, an infinitive is also a nominalised verbform, which once more emphasises the strong affinity between the *Funktions­verb­gefüge* and the *Präpositions­in­fi­ni­tiv*.
 However, the crucial syntactic difference between them is the same difference as discussed previously with prepositional subordination (see [@sec:zuminfinitive-subordination]).
 The deverbal nouns of a *Funktions­verb­gefüge* can still be modified by retained arguments or modifiers, like genitives [@next a] or adjectives [@next b], which is impossible for a *Präpositions­in­fi­ni­tiv*.